We Build Living Worlds

 - Stories evolve daily

-- Events happen whether you're watching or not
+- Events happen whether the audience is watching or not

 - Participation has consequence